Toronto’s Alejandro Pozuelo named 2020 MLS MVP

-Toronto FC attacking midfielder Alejandro Pozuelo has been named Major League Soccer’s 2020 Most Valuable Player.
+Toronto attacking midfielder Alejandro Pozuelo has been named Major League Soccer’s 2020 Most Valuable Player.

 Pozuelo had nine goals and 10 assists during the coronavirus-shortened regular season, even while the Reds played part of the year in Connecticut because of travel restrictions in Canada.

+“I’m very proud because this means a lot and maybe tomorrow or the day after tomorrow, when I start seeing more news, I will believe that I’ve won this award,” he said.
+“But I’m very proud to represent Toronto.
+And I know it’s easy to say that I won the award, but it’s something that takes a lot of work to get here.”
-His 10 assists were tied for the league lead with Houston’s Darwin Quintero and Seattle’s Nicolas Lodeiro.

-Pozuelo had four goals and two assists during September, earning league Player of the Month honors.
+Pozuelo’s 10 assists were tied for the league lead with Houston’s Darwin Quintero and Seattle’s Nicolas Lodeiro.
+He had four goals and two assists during September, earning league Player of the Month honors.

-Pozuelo is the second Toronto FC player to win the MVP award, following Sebastian Giovinco in 2015.
+Pozuelo is the second Toronto player to win the MVP award, following Sebastian Giovinco in 2015.

 The 29-year-old from Sevilla, Spain, has been with the Reds for the past two seasons.
-He had 12 goals and 12 assists last year.
-He had two goals and an assist in his MLS debut.
+He finished with 12 goals and 12 assists last year, including two goals and an assist in his MLS debut.

+“Poz had a great season, and we are very happy that he is receiving this award,” Toronto general manager Ali Curtis said in a statement.
+“We also believe that while the MVP is given to one, it is an award that is reflective of the group.
+This year was challenging in so many ways, but Poz is a competitor, he’s passionate about the game, and he is more than deserving of this award.”

 Pozuelo finished with 35.35% of the overall vote for the Landon Donovan MLS MVP award.
 Golden Boot winner Diego Rossi of LAFC was runner-up and Lodeiro finished third in the poll of players, technical staffs and select members of the media.